madsbuch/blog/_posts/2015-12-16-100-days-of-fibonacci-day-1.md

 }
 {% endhighlight %}

-Overflows is something one needs to be careful about in C. C provides very little abstraction compared the yesterdays language Haskell.
-In Haskell we used a data type that supported unlimited integer values.
+Overflows are something one needs to be careful about in C. C provides very little abstraction compared to yesterdays language Haskell.
+In Haskell we used a data type which supports unlimited integer values.
-This means that the compiler links the code to a library that provides a string representation of integers, along with operations.
-This library can also be implemented in C, but is not as easily accessible.
+This means that the compiler links the code to a library that provides a string representation of integers, along with operations for working on integer strings.
+This library can also be implemented in C, but it is out of scope for the project.

 The full code for Fibonacci in C is available [here](https://github.com/madsbuch/snippets/blob/master/fibonacci/fib.c).